kimbrow-slice/WHOIS-Master/README.md

 (1) IP is not a valid input for my API

-(2) Docker image created needs to be hosted on Heroku still or EC2
+(2) Docker image created needs to be hosted on Heroku or EC2

 (3) Refactor backend